omahs/tendermint/docs/app-dev/abci-cli.md

-  help        Help about any command info        Get some info about the application query       Query the application state set_option  Set an options on the application
+  help        Help about any command info        Get some info about the application query       Query the application state set_option  Set an option on the application

 Flags:
       --abci string      socket or grpc (default "socket")